Anthony7147/overtime-app/README.md

-x SMS Sending -> link to approval or overtime input x Administrate admin dashboard x Block non admin and guest users
-- Email summary to managers for approval x Needs to be documented if employee did not log overtime
+x SMS Sending -> link to approval or overtime input x Administrate admin dashboard x Block non admin and guest users x Email summary to managers for approval x Needs to be documented if employee did not log overtime
 - Create audit log for each text message
+- Need to update end date when confirmed

 ## TODOS: